FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Introduction

-\item We propose a Procrustes alignment approach after matrix decomposition to preserve the aggregated Gram matrix while aligning the decomposed matrix across rounds to mitigate the decomposition drift and address the rank mismatch issue.
-In particular, we solve an optimization problem to minimize the inter-round decomposition drift via a Frobenius-norm objective.
+\item We propose a Procrustes alignment approach after matrix decomposition to preserve the aggregated Gram matrix while aligning the decomposed matrix across fine-tuning rounds to mitigate the decomposition drift.
+We formulate an optimization problem to minimize the decomposition drift via a Frobenius-norm objective.
 The closed-form optimal solution projects the decomposed matrix onto a target $r$-rank subspace without changing its Gram matrix.

 \item We theoretically analyze the convergence rate of our proposed FLoRG in the nonconvex loss setting.
-In particular, incorporating our proposed Procrustes alignment zeros out the Procrustes alignment drift term, thereby resulting in a tighter convergence bound.
+In particular, incorporating our proposed Procrustes alignment mitigates the decomposition drift, thereby resulting in a tighter convergence bound.

 \item We conduct extensive experiments on GLUE \citep{wang2018glue} with MRPC, QQP, MNLI, QNLI, WNLI, and RTE datasets.
 We compare our proposed FLoRG with five state-of-the-art baseline schemes, including FedIT \citep{10447454}, FeDeRA \citep{yan2024federa}, FFA-LoRA \citep{sun2024improving}, FedSA-LoRA \citep{guo2024selective}, and FedEx-LoRA \citep{singhal2024fedex}.
 Results show that our proposed FLoRG achieves a higher testing accuracy than the baseline schemes under different settings and reduces the communication overhead by up to 2041$\times$.